J-1 Exchange Visitors - Regulatory Update

 - A recognized English language test (e.g. TOEFL, IELTS)

 - Signed documentation from an Academic Institution or English Language school; or

 - A documented interview conducted by the sponsor either in-person or by video conferencing, or by telephone if video conferencing is not a viable option.

 Finally, sponsors are required to retain evidence of how they measured the applicant's English language proficiency so that it may be made available to the U.S. Department of State upon request.

 To facilitate compliance and ensure that evidence of English proficiency is centrally retained, the Office of International Student and Scholar Services (ISSS) has modified the J-1 DS-2019 Request process, adding a form to verify how English proficiency was determined.

 Instructions for completing the DS-2019 request form can be viewed here.

-Please contact the ISSS (email@example.com or 607-777-2510) for assistance with these matters and with any questions you may have concerning issued affecting international Exchange Visitors.
+Please contact the ISSS (firstname.lastname@example.org or 607-777-2510) for assistance with these matters and with any questions you may have concerning issues affecting international Exchange Visitors.